 The first published record of Common Cudweed in Kent may well be a reference by Thomas Johnson to Gnaphalium vulgare in his Iter Plantarum (1629), as encountered on a journey between Gravesend and Rochester.
 Hanbury and Marshall (1899) equated this plant name with Common Cudweed; but Francis Rose considered that Gnaphalium uliginosum (Marsh Cudweed) was a possible alternative identification.
 The species was treated by Hanbury and Marshall as common throughout the county in dry fields and on banks, and so not requiring enumeration of any individual records.
+Francis Rose described it as a native of open ground on heaths, dry grassland, dry banks, arable fields, quarries, fixed dunes, on sand or gravel soils, or more rarely on chalk, frequent in north and central Kent, much rarer in the Weald, and absent from heavy soils.
+He knew of it (1940s-60s) in 21 hectads.

 However, by the time of Philp (1982), it was rather local and uncommon, being recorded in only 23 tetrads, generally on dry roadside banks, quarries and waste places on sandy soil.
 Against a background of national decline, it is at first sight surprising that the survey recorded in Philp (2010) showed an increase to 41 tetrads.
-The basic distribution remained the same with very little in West Kent, a scatter in East Kent and a line following the Folkestone Sands from
+The basic distribution remained the same with very little in West Kent, a scatter in East Kent and a line following the Folkestone Sands from Maidstone south-eastwards.

-Maidstone south-eastwards.
 The distribution on sandy ground, however, was more pronounced, with a noticeable increase around Maidstone.
 Whilst this might be an artefact of recording methods, subsequent recording strongly supports the status of the species as one which is increasing in Kent.